 430 Choral Literature and Interpretation (2).

 This course surveys choral repertoire with emphasis on the musical characteristics of the various style periods and genres.
 Particular emphasis is given to employing choral methods in the preparation of a particular score for performance.
-Every Other Year
+(Offered on demand)